emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

   emcc source.o -o program2.js -g # program2.wasm has DWARF
   llvm-strip program2.wasm -o program2_stripped.wasm # program2_stripped.wasm has no debug info

+Emscripten includes a tool called ``emsymbolizer`` that can map wasm code addresses to sources using several different kinds of debug info, including DWARF (in wasm object or linked files) and source maps for line/column info, and symbol maps (see :ref:`emcc-emit-symbol-map`), name sections and object file symbol tables for function names.

 Fast Edit+Compile with minimal debug information